The Great Gama: Tournament in London

-Match with Stanislaus Zbyszko

-He was pitted against world champion Stanislaus Zbyszko and the bout was set for 10 September 1910.
+In London, Gama issued a challenge that he could throw any three wrestlers of any weight class in thirty minutes.
+This announcement however was seen as a bluff by the wrestlers and their wrestling promoter R. B. Benjamin.
+For a long time, no one came forward to accept the challenge.
+To break the ice, Gama presented another challenge to specific heavy weight wrestlers.
+He challenged Stanislaus Zbyszko and Frank Gotch, that he would either beat them or pay them the prize money and go home.
+The first professional wrestler to take his challenge was the American Ben Roller.
+In the bout, Gama pinned Roller in 1 minute 40 seconds the first time, and in 9 minutes 10 seconds the other.
+On the second day, he defeated 12 wrestlers and thus gained entry to the official tournament.
+These victories ultimately secured him a match against Stanislaus Zbyszko. and the bout was set for 10 September 1910.
 Zbyszko was then regarded among the premier wrestlers in the world; and he would then take on the mammoth challenge of India's feared Great Gama, an undefeated champion who had been unsuccessful in his attempts to lure Frank Gotch into a match.
 And so, on 10 September 1910, Zbyszko faced the Great Gama in the finals of the John Bull World Championships in London.
 The match was worth £250 in prize money and the John Bull Belt.
 Within a minute, Zbyszko was taken down and remained in that position for the remaining 2 hours and 35 minutes of the match.
 There were a few brief moments when Zbyszko would get up, but he just ended back down in his previous position.
 Through this defensive strategy of hugging the mat in order to nullify Great Gama's greatest strengths, Zbyszko wrestled the Indian legend to a draw after nearly three hours of grappling, though Zbyszko's lack of tenacity angered many of the fans in attendance.

 Nevertheless, Zbyszko still became one of the few wrestlers to ever meet the Great Gama without going down in defeat; The two men were set to face each other again on 17 September 1910.
 On that date, Zbyszko failed to show up and Gama was announced the winner by default.
 He was awarded the prize and the John Bull Belt.
 Receiving this belt entitled Gama to be called Rustam-e-Zaman or World Champion but not the lineal champion of the world as he hadn't defeated Zbyszko in the ring.